conda-incubator/conda-store/docs/contributing.md

 # Contributing

+## Naming

+When refering to `conda-store` it should always be written all lowercase with a dash in between. `conda-store` should also be lowercase when beginning a sentence.

 ## Development

+Significant effort has been put into simplifying the development and deployment process of `conda-store`.
+There is a docker based development workflow along with a non-containerized workflow if you are using Linux.

+### Containerized development

-Install the following dependencies before developing on Conda-Store.
+Install the following dependencies before developing on conda-store.

  - [docker](https://docs.docker.com/engine/install/)
  - [docker-compose](https://docs.docker.com/compose/install/)